rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 [^10]: See <https://stats.stackexchange.com/questions/93523/how-do-we-predict-rare-events> and <https://www.semanticscholar.org/paper/The-limits-of-forecasting-methods-in-anticipating-Goodwin-Wright/c1d3c776a5f8bb131ee9e0cc3a939ab80c7cc0c6>

 [^11]: Rather than using Google Scholar and OpenAlex to explore these fields, I decided to only use ArXiV because the Metaculus questions on these subjects used search queries unique to ArXiV.

+[^12]: It's worth noting that I forgot to include the terms for the Metaculus question on Few Shot Learning, but have included it in the graph for ArXiV search results.